 Accidental: fires cause by non malicious, electrical, mechanical, chemical, or careless means

 Undetermined: fires that may have more than one possible ignition source and therefore cannot prove one source of single ignition point.

 If the fire investigator determines the cause is incendiary in nature, police arson detectives are requested to conduct the criminal investigation.

-Yearly, the Fire Investigation Bureau conducts an average of 1,000 fire investigations, mostly of which a large percentage of these investigations are fires to vehicles and single family residences, of which approximately 40% are incendiary fires.
+Yearly, the Fire Investigation Bureau conducts an average of 1,000 fire investigations.
+A large percentage of these investigations are vehicular or single family residential fires, of which approximately 40% are incendiary fires.
 The Fire Investigation Bureau works closely with the arson police detectives and the State Attorney's Office to successfully prosecute arson cases.

 A recent addition to the Fire Investigation Bureau is Cinder, a hydrocarbon accelerant detection canine, commonly known as an arson dog.
 Thanks to a scholarship awarded by State Farm Insurance Company to the MDFR Fire Investigation Bureau, Cinder is now a member of the bureau that responds to assist in fire investigations.
-Cinder is trained to quickly pinpoint the location of accelerant residue, such as gasoline and lighter fluid which are commonly used in arson fires.
-Cinder's ability to discriminate among scents on a fire scene, assists the fire investigators in determining where to collect fire debris samples for evidence.Back to Top Page Last Edited: Thu Jan 19, 2012 9:27:03 AM
+Cinder is trained to quickly pinpoint the location of accelerant residue such as gasoline and lighter fluid that are commonly used in arson fires.
+Cinder's ability to discriminate among scents on a fire scene assists the fire investigators in determining where to collect fire debris samples for evidence.Back to Top Page Last Edited: Wed Aug 20, 2014 3:56:18 PM